dradcl/spwn-letters/README.md

 # spwn-letters
+A 6 letter spelling simulator thing made in Geometry Dash.
-My very first project using [Spwn]("https://github.com/Spu7Nix/SPWN-language")
+My very first project using [Spwn](https://github.com/Spu7Nix/SPWN-language) scripting.

 This project is quite unstable at times and can break under many circumstances.